Elletra/Support_BuildableSnow/README.md

 #### <a name="api-get-snow-neighbor"></a> `fxDTSBrick::getSnowNeighbor (x, y, z);`

-Gets the brick at the position (x, y, z) relative to this brick, if any.
+Gets the brick at the grid position (x, y, z) relative to this brick, if any.

 **Returns**  `fxDTSBrick` or `-1`